 Step 5—Final Arbitration Hearing or Trial: In the event that a satisfactory settlement agreement cannot be reached, your claim will proceed to a final arbitration hearing or trial.
 During the final arbitration hearing or trial both parties are given the opportunity to make an opening statement, present testimony and documentary evidence, and make a closing argument.
 At the conclusion of the proceeding, the arbitrators will render an Arbitration Award which sets forth the amount of monetary compensation to which you are entitled.
 If your matter is filed in court, a judge/jury will similarly determine the outcome of your claim.

-If You Have Lost Money Investing With A Brokerage Firm Or Financial Advisor, Speak To A Securities Litigation And Arbitration Attorney At The Wolper Law Firm To Discuss Your Legal Options
+If You Have Lost Money Investing With A Brokerage Firm Or Financial Advisor, Speak To A Securities Litigation And Arbitration Attorney At The Wolper Law Firm, P.A.
+To Discuss Your Legal Options

 The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.
 Matt Wolper is an experienced trial lawyer who has handled hundreds of securities matters involving complex investment strategies and products.
 He has tried large scale, multi-million dollar securities matters and has a proven track record of success.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 His industry insight, experience and knowledge gives his clients a competitive advantage.
 For a free consultation and case assessment, contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at email@example.com.